 Here are some of the most common reasons for Google to exclude an entire website from the index:

 - Google hasn't noticed your website yet.
 If your website only recently went live, it may just be that Google's bots need a little longer to get around to crawling it.
-You can hurry them along by adding your site in Google Search Console and submitting your sitemap file in the Sitemaps report (or using the Fetch as Google tool – be sure to click 'Submit to index').
+You can hurry them along by adding your site in Google Search Console and submitting your sitemap file in the Indexing > Sitemaps report.
+You can also use the URL inspection tool to check whether a specific page is indexed (and if it's not, you can click 'REQUEST INDEXING' to try and change that).

 - Google's bots can't access your pages.
-If your web developer has mistakenly a) blocked your website in the robots.txt file, or b) placed a 'noindex' tag on pages that are supposed to be indexed, this will prevent Google from accessing and indexing your content.
-If neither of these apply, there are several other reasons why Google may be unable to view your site – perhaps your site was down when Google attempted to crawl it, or maybe your pages take too long to load or cannot be viewed without logging in.
+If your web developer has made a mistake (like blocking Google in your website's robots.txt file, or placing a 'noindex' tag on pages that are supposed to be indexed) then this may prevent Google from accessing and indexing your content.
+Even if everything is set up correctly, there are several other reasons why Google may be unable to view your site – perhaps your site was down when Google attempted to crawl it, or maybe your pages take too long to load or cannot be viewed without logging in.

 - Google has penalised your website by de-indexing it.
-Sometimes, Google will exclude websites from the index as a punishment for breaching the search engine's guidelines.
+Sometimes, Google will deliberately exclude websites from the index as a punishment for breaching the search engine's guidelines.
 If you have been engaging in unnatural link building practices, filling your site with low-quality or duplicated content, or otherwise doing something you shouldn't have been, your absence from the Google SERPs may be a direct result of your bad behaviour.
+This is quite rare, but it can happen.

 If your pages are indexed...